 Pregnancy is also divided into trimesters which last about 12 – 14 weeks each.
 Similar to development, these can be calculated from different dates so not all trimester calculations will equal the same.
 The following information divides the three trimesters into a little over 3 completed months each.

-The first trimester is week 1 through the end of week 13.
+The first trimester is week 1 through the end of week 13 and consists of the 1st, 2nd and 3rd months.
 The second trimester usually ends around the 26th week and consists of the 4th, 5th and 6th completed months.
 The third trimester can end anywhere between the 38th – 42nd week and is the 7th, 8th and 9th completed months of pregnancy.